z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 This experiment supports main result 5.
 Expected runtime is 2 hours per datapoint for matching_select and 1 hour per datapoint for matching_select_new and matching_select_plain.
+The output files are *output-matching-$method$date.csv*.
+For example, running *matching_select_plain.py* with the date range 2024-01-01 to 2024-01-14 will produce an output file named *output-matching-new$date* for each day with the $date variable being the date for that run.
+This is also the case for the other methods.

 For experiment 2, 3 and 4, all final results can be plotted by running